serotoninN01/easy_takeout/README.md

 # 1. Overview
-The project includes both user and merchant interfaces.
-The merchant side mainly handles CRUD operations for employees and menu items, while the user side focuses on placing and tracking orders.
+The project is a food delivery application that includes both user and merchant interfaces.
+The merchant side primarily handles CRUD operations for employees and menu items, while the user side focuses on placing and tracking orders.